PaloAltoNetworks/ansible-pan/docs/index.rst

     ansible-galaxy install PaloAltoNetworks.paloaltonetworks

+To upgrade your existing role, add in the additional `-f` parameter to the above command.

 Once the role is installed, update your playbooks to tell Ansible to use the role you've installed: